HM Prison Dartmoor: 1815 closure, and reopening

 During the First World War in 1917, criminals were removed from the gaol when it was converted into a Home Office Work Centre for conscientious objectors granted release from other prisons.
 The cells were left unlocked, inmates wore their own clothes and could go outside to visit the village in their off-duty time.

 Notoriety

-In 1920, the Dartmoor began housing UK criminals.
+In 1920, the prison began housing UK criminals.
 It would develop a reputation for housing some of Britain's most serious offenders that included murderers, gangsters, thieves, spies, and robbers such as Jack “the Hat” McVitie, Jack “Spot” Comer, John George Haigh, and Frank Mitchell.
-Numerous escape attempts have been made by inmates to get out of the prison and onto the moors, leading to massive manhunts by the police and prison service.
+Prisoners made numerous attempts to get out of the prison and onto the moors, leading to massive manhunts by the police and prison service.
 Instances of disobedience included a model prisoner attacking a popular guard with a razor blade and rough treatment by prisoners of a prisoner being removed to solitary.